mhackersu/sdc/README.md

   - Properly round decimal, ran into some issue with rounding
   - Finish bool comparison operation, ran into some fiddly issue with comparing Decimal values
   - Organize output and format as JSONL to console
+  - Probablly could have made it easier on myself if I used the statistics module.

 ## Scoring